-Since periodic payments must be based on the gross value of future damages (see Salgado v.
-County of Los Angeles, supra, 19 Cal.4th at p.
+Since periodic payments must be based on the gross value of future damages (see Salgado, supra, 19 Cal.4th at p.
 639), it is necessary to obtain a gross value determination by the jury.
-(Hrimnak v.
-Watkins, supra, 38 Cal.App.4th at pp. 976-979; but see Salgado, supra, 19 Cal.4th at pp. 647-648 [jury determination of gross value of future noneconomic damages not required for periodic payments].)
+(Hrimnak, supra, 38 Cal.App.4th at pp. 976-979; but see Salgado, at pp. 647-648 [jury determination of gross value of future noneconomic damages not required for periodic payments].)
+Absent a jury determination of the gross value of future lost earnings or future medical expenses, periodic payments may still be permissible if the plaintiff's economist testified about both the present value and gross value and there is a mechanical path from the jury's present value verdict to only one possible gross value.

 A determination of present value must be made as well.
 Present value is used for attorney fees, prejudgment interest, and settlement setoff.
 Note that it is not essential to obtain a present value determination by the jury; the judge can determine present value during the postverdict periodic-payment proceedings.
 (Salgado, supra, 19 Cal.4th at p.
-649; see Piedra v.
-Dugan (2004) 123 Cal.App.4th 1483, 1493, 1494.)
+649; see Piedra, supra, 123 Cal.App.4th at pp. 1493, 1494.)
 Before suggesting, or agreeing with a suggestion by the plaintiff, that the judge determine present value, however, defense counsel should consider what method the judge will use to calculate present value.
 Unless the judge is willing to disclose what that method will be, and the method raises no concerns with the defense economist, it probably will be too risky to leave present value in the judge's hands.